kellyluo25/recollectives/_posts/2021-08-08-seasons-twenty-one.md

 ###### H: 35°F; L: 25°F | snow storms

 It was a cold winter.
 A slog.
-I was working at five p.m. and all the light would suddenly disappear from the sky.
+I was working at five p.m. and all the light would disappear from the sky.
 It was dark before dusk, and I was deflated.
 I didn't know it until the first few days of sun peaked through late February, but it came to me like a full-body restoration.

 Wilted, is the word.
 To cower in the absence of sun and calciferol.